Over 80 mg

 There is no exact amount of alcohol consumed per individual that can define the point at which they will be “over 80”.
-Numerous factors come into play, including height, weight, the timing of alcohol consumption, and rate of consumption.
-It is always better to be safe than sorry if you are not sure.
+Numerous factors come into play, including height, weight, the timing of alcohol consumption, and consumption rate.
 If you are charged, always contact a Criminal Lawyer before making any statements.
+It is always better to be safe than sorry if you are unsure.

-Our experienced team of trial lawyers will assist you in the best possible way.
+Our experienced trial lawyers will assist you in the best possible way.